dkriegner/mqttmon/README.md

 Starting the TUI is done by:

-	mqttmonitor

-Currently the programm does not accept any arguments.
-The server settings need to be made in the top of the script by changing some global variables.
+	mqttmon test.mosquitto.org

+    Usage: mqttmon [-h] [-c conffile] [-p port] [-u username] [-P passwd] [-t topic]
+               address

+    curses TUI for MQTT message monitoring

+    positional arguments:
+      address               Address of the MQTT broker

+    optional arguments:
+      -h, --help            show this help message and exit -c conffile, --config conffile
+                            specify config file
+      -p port, --port port  TCP port for the MQTT broker -u username, --user username
+                            user name for the broker connection (empty if not needed)
+      -P passwd, --pass passwd
+                            password for the broker connection (empty if not needed)
+      -t topic, --topic topic
+                            topics to subscribe

+The programm needs at least the server address of the Broker.
+Settings can also be made in a ini-style config file.

 ## Status

-The project is pre-alpha.
-Not yet user friendly and likely to contain serious bugs!
-A list of important things to be fixed can be found in a TODO file.
+The project is in beta-phase.
+Might need improvements but is basically usable!
+A list of things which need fixing can be found in a TODO file.

 ### Dependencies